Michelle Micalizzi, Artist

 Thank you so much to every single person who has touched this project especially this year’s Fearless 13!
 I also want to thank the following amazing people in particular:

-The friends who have helped us get the doors open!
-Paul Reeves; Jayne Van Dyke, owner of Phoenix Quality Cleaning; Shawn Richter, owner of Richter Law; Mark King, owner of American Finest Home Inspection LLC; Sculptor Joanie Wolter, owner of Cuvee Art; Artist Dennis Kleidon, owner of Kleidon & Associates; Dolly Kennedy of the Dolly Steamboat as well as Marty; Tami Holmes, owner of Black Mountain Coffee for all the goodies they provided for the night; and Nick Vigna, owner of Arizona Bartenders.
+The friends who have helped me get the doors open!
+Jayne Van Dyke, owner of Phoenix Quality Cleaning; Shawn Richter, owner of Richter Law; Mark King, owner of American Finest Home Inspection LLC; Sculptor Joanie Wolter, owner of Cuvee Art; Artist Dennis Kleidon, owner of Kleidon & Associates; Dolly Kennedy of the Dolly Steamboat as well as Marty; Tami Holmes, owner of Black Mountain Coffee for all the goodies they provided for the night; and Nick Vigna, owner of Arizona Bartenders.

 This year’s fearless photographer, Glenn Mire of Mire Images went so far and above the call of duty I cannot recommend him highly enough.